Quit These Bad Habits If You Want to Get Ahead at Work

-Don't trip on bad habits that you can easily avoid.
+Don't slip on bad habits you can easily avoid

 If you work hard and put your best foot forward at work everyday, it would make sense that you'll make steady advances forward in your job, and ultimately in your career.
 But these days, hard work alone is not enough to keep you moving ahead at steady clip.
 These days, employers are looking for so much more.
 They're looking for people with the right attitude: a winning combination of solid emotional boundaries, strong self-confidence, and impeccable communications skills.
 Here are some common behaviors and attitudes that could be standing between you and steady progress up the career ladder.

 Strong minds discuss ideas, average minds discuss events, weak minds discuss people.— Socrates